 Initiated in 2009, the first action was to scare away the invasive birds that were preying on the monarchs’ nests by shooting blanks, but it lacked efficiency.
 In 2012, a great help came from the Canary Islands.
 Susana Saavedra and her knowledge of invasive bird species allowed us to set up a network of traps for mynas and bulbuls in the coastal areas of the valleys.
-About 50 volunteers, as well as the Paea and Punaauia city halls, got involved.
 Within six months, about 2700 mynas and bulbuls were captured and removed from the nesting areas of the endangered Tahiti Monarch!
 One year later, a total of 5000 invasive birds were removed.

 Even though the population declined between 2002 and 2012 (from 48 to 44 birds), there is hope.
-The number of birds leaving the nest has been increasing since 2009, going from 3 to 10 individuals per year.
-Within the past four years, 28 juveniles have left the nest, and 17 couples are now protected.
+The number of birds leaving the nest has been increasing since 2009, going from 3 to 10 and more individuals per year.
+In 2019, the population reaches the number of 93 adults, and more than 35 couples are now protected.

-Special thanks to the local sponsors: E.D.T., O.P.T., A.T.N. magazine and Vini for backing us up again this year.
+Special thanks to the local sponsors: EDT-ENGIE, OPT, VINI and Intercontinental Resort & Spa Hotel for backing us up again this year.

-We want to express our gratitude to all the volunteers who came and helped on the field.
+We want to express our gratitude to all the volunteers who come and help on the field.

-At last, we want to thank all the valleys owners who accepted our presence during the execution of the project.
+At last, we want to thank all the valleys owners who accept our presence during the execution of the project.